freetsi/employeePortalv1/readme.md

 ##### Api Documentation

-By clicking this action, you will navigate to an interface where you can see the full documentation and request and response payloads for each api separately
+By clicking this action, you will navigate to an interface where you can see the full documentation as well as request and response payloads for each api separately

 #### Employees (2)